saadalee7/CLI-Projects/README.md

 Develop a simple command line countdown timer using TypeScipt, Node.js, Inquirer and Chalk.
 Run the following command to experience a CLI program: npx @saadalee7/countdown-timer
+# OOP Employee Management System
+Develop a simple command line oop using TypeScipt, Node.js, Inquirer and Chalk.
+Run the following command to experience a CLI program: npx @saadalee7/oop